 Microwave Cozies – A Mini Tutorial

-Update 11/6/2017: new pictures reflecting use of a laser light – NO marking required!
+Update November 2017: new pictures reflecting the use of a laser light instead of marking the lines – NO marking required!

-Our first attempt I used Cubs fabric and followed one of the patterns exactly.
+In our first attempt, I used some Chicago Cubs fabric and followed one of the patterns exactly.
 The fabrics were cut to 10″ squares, the batting to 9″, and an “X” and “+” were drawn on the batting.
 I sewed on those lines without issue.
 Then the darts were marked on the “+” sides.
 The instructions said to mark them 2.5″ long by 1″ wide, and draw a line between those two marks.
 A 1″ dart really takes away 2″ from each side before the seam allowance.
 I don’t know about your bowls, but my regular cereal bowls that came with my dishes are bigger than that.
 I don’t want to have to fight with a bowl filled with hot liquids to use the cozy.
-See the finished example above with a mug in it – way to small for any bowl in my opinion.
+See the finished example above with a mug in it – way too small for any bowl in my opinion.

 - Use your ruler and mark line from corner to corner diagonally, and then a line down the middle in both directions.
 You’ll see an “X” and a “+” symbol when complete.